 Dr. Griffin completed his postgraduate medical training at Harvard Medical School and Massachusetts General Hospital, including an internship in internal medicine, residency in anesthesiology, and fellowship in pain medicine.
+He is board certified in anesthesiology and in pain medicine.
 He was recognized as a Research Resident Scholar by the Foundation for Anesthesia Research and received the Partners in Excellence Award for his excellent care of patients.

 Degenerative disc disease and disc herniation

 Other types of low back pain and neck pain

 Chronic pain after surgery

 Epidural steroid injections

 Please call our office if you have questions regarding your insurance coverage.
 If you have out-of-network benefits, then your insurance may reimburse you for a portion of your office visit.
 We will work with you and your insurance to minimize your out-of-pocket costs.
 Financial assistance may be available for patients in need.

 Director, Ambulatory Pain Medicine Program, Hospital for Special Surgery